 The Normandy region of northern France is made up of three major dramatic elements: a rocky coastline, white chalk cliffs reminiscent of England’s Dover, and World War II landing beaches.
 As in so much of Europe, history overlies the everyday here.
 It can be especially poignant for Americans; so many of us have relatives connected to World War II and D-Day (the day Allied forces invaded northern France to drive back the German position, incurring monumental loss of life but arguably turning the tide of the war).

-While Normandy is a must on any American history buff’s list, families shouldn’t miss it either.
-It’s a particularly kid-friendly area of France, with its picturesque half-timbered houses, apple orchards, bike paths and the fairytale Mont St. Michel.
+While Normandy, France is a must on any American history buff’s list, families shouldn’t miss it either.
+It’s a particularly kid-friendly area of France.
+The many things to do in Normandy with kids include its picturesque half-timbered houses, apple orchards, bike paths and the fairytale Mont St. Michel.
 Here’s how to make the most of the region with kids.

 The magnitude of loss on the landing beaches can be too much for a young child (or even an adult) to comprehend.
 Without some previous context and discussion, it will be over the head of kids under 8.
 A well-chosen guide who has experience communicating with children will make all the difference here.